TriliumNext/Docs/Wiki/troubleshooting.md

 ## Broken Script Prevents Application Startup

-If a custom script causes TriliumNext to crash, and it is set as a startup script or in an active [custom widget](custom-widget.md), start TriliumNext in "safe mode" to prevent any custom scripts from executing:
+If a custom script causes Triliumto crash, and it is set as a startup script or in an active [custom widget](custom-widget.md), start Triliumin "safe mode" to prevent any custom scripts from executing:

 ```sh
 TRILIUM_SAFE_MODE=true ./trilium